-1. A Party may make technical rectifications of a purely formal nature to its coverage under this Chapter, or minor amendments to its schedules in Annex 9.1, Sections A through C, to this Chapter, provided that it notifies the other Parties in writing and that the other Parties do not object in writing within 30 days of the notification.
-For such technical rectifications or minor amendments, no compensatory adjustments need to be provided to the other Parties.
+1. A Party may make technical rectifications of a purely formal nature to its coverage under this Chapter, or minor amendments to its Schedules to Section A through C of Annexes 9.1.2(b)(i) and 9.1.2(b)(ii), provided that it notifies the other Parties in writing and no other Party objects in writing within 30 days after the notification.
+A Party that makes such a rectification or minor amendment shall not be required to provide compensatory adjustments to the other Parties.

-- 2. A Party may modify its coverage under this Chapter provided that it: - (a) notifies the other Parties in writing and the other Parties does not object in writing within 30 calendar days of the notification; and - (b) where necessary, offers within 30 calendar days acceptable compensatory adjustments to the other Parties to maintain a level of coverage comparable to that existing prior to the modification.
+- 2. A Party may modify its coverage under this Chapter provided that it: - (a) notifies the other Parties in writing and no other Party objects in writing within 30 days after the notification; and - (b) except as provided in paragraph 3, offers within 30 days after notifying the other Parties acceptable compensatory adjustments to the other Parties to maintain a level of coverage comparable to that existing before the modification.

 3. A Party need not provide compensatory adjustments in those circumstances where the proposed modification covers one or more procuring entities on which the Parties agree that government control or influence has been effectively eliminated.
-Where the Parties do not agree that such government control or influence has been effectively eliminated, the objecting Party or Parties may request further information or consultations with a view to clarifying the nature of any government control or influence and reaching agreement on the procuring entity's status under this Chapter.
+Where the Parties do not agree that such government control or influence has been effectively eliminated, the objecting Party or Parties may request further information or consultations with a view to clarifying the nature of any government control or influence and reaching agreement on the procuring entity's continued coverage under this Chapter.